rcw-2/python-ipernity/docs/intro.rst

 * OAuth is not supported.
 * The only supported data format is JSON (which is parsed into Python objects).
-* PyIpernity has no object-oriented representation of Ipernity object like documents, albums etc.
+* PyIpernity has no object-oriented representation of Ipernity objects like documents, albums etc.
 * Management of credentials (login and tokens) is mostly left to the user.